-HR represent part of the capital of the company, an investment that brings many benefits.
-The abilities, experience and knowledge of each employee contribute to the growth and development of the company.
-Talented people can bring a added value to the enterprise..
+HR represents part of the capital of the company, an investment that brings many benefits.
+The abilities, experience, and knowledge of each employee contribute to the growth and development of the company.
+Talented people can get added value to the enterprise.

-Briefly, the value of human resources consist of:
+Briefly, the value of human resources consists of:

 - knowledge (theoretical knowledge),

 - skills (eg. ability to use a computer program);